-Today’s post is by Jason Jordan, a founding partner of Vantage Point Performance, a global sales management training and development firm, and co-author of Cracking the Sales Management Code.
-Jason is a recognized thought leader in the domain of business-to-business sales and teaches sales and sales management at the University of Virginia’s Darden Graduate School of Business.
+Today’s post is by Jason Jordan, a founding partner of Vantage Point Performance, a global sales management training and development firm.
 Sign up for Vantage Point’s newsletter to stay up to date with the latest sales manager research and best practices.

 As someone who has long studied the management best practices of sales forces, I’m often asked my opinion on the most powerful sales metrics to track.
 While there are many useful metrics, there’s one measure that has the potential to revolutionize sales performance around the world.
 And no one tracks it.